Jason-Latz/Jason-Latz/README.md

 ## 🌟 About Me

-I'm a Northwestern student trying to make new useful things!
-I also study Psychology, so a lot of the things I am making try to include that interest.
-I'd love to collaborate if you have any ideas :)
+I'm a Northwestern student studying Computer Science and Psychology!
+Lately, I've been examining new places they can intersect to provide value, especially in education.
+With new LLM technologies coming out almost daily, there is an incredible opportunity for students to optimize their learning.
+You can see some of my recent projects down below!
 ---